Student Placement Requirements for the Bachelor of Applied Social Science

 - be assessed as satisfactory in the mid placement review and on completion of placement by their placement organisation

-- complete an eportfolio of their placement experience using Mahara software
+- complete a journal of their placement experience

 - participate and contribute to placement seminars

 - submit evidence that they have completed the required placement hours.

 There are two levels of supervision provided in the Work-integrated Placement units: placement supervision and work-integrated seminars.

 The Placement Supervisor is the supervisor employed by the placement organisation with whom students work closely on a daily basis while on placement.
 The placement supervisor must:

 - be in a managerial or supervisory role in the organisation

 - Have at least three years relevant experience